owenmccomas/fancy-financey/README.md

 ## Authentication

-This app uses NextAuth.js for authentication, supporting Discord and Google providers.
+This app uses NextAuth.js for authentication, supporting the Google provider.

 ## Versioning